cube-js/cube-ui-kit/README.md

-# New Project

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+# UI Kit for Cube Cloud

 ## Available Scripts

-### npm start
+### yarn start

-Runs the app in the development mode.
+Runs the test page in the development mode.
 Open http://localhost:8080 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### yarn storybook

+Run storybook with all the components of UI Kit.

-### npm run build
+### yarn run build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of UIKit to the `dist/` folder.
 Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.

-### npm test
+### yarn test

-Launches the application test runner.
-Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.
+Not yet implemented